Pain and Root Canals: What You Should Know

 Although root canals have a poor reputation for being painful, they relieve pain in the long run.
 This is because once the inflamed or infected tissue is removed, the pressure, swelling, and sensitivity that caused the discomfort are resolved.
 Learn more in an appointment with the Windward Parkway Dentistry team at our Alpharetta office.

-Request an appointment here: https://windwarddentistry.com or call Windward Parkway Dentistry at (770) 814-6224 for an appointment in our Downey office.
+Request an appointment here: https://windwarddentistry.com or call Windward Parkway Dentistry at (770) 814-6224 for an appointment in our Alpharetta office.

 Check out what others are saying about our dental services on Yelp: Root Canal in Alpharetta, GA.